MicrosoftDocs/visualstudio-docs/docs/ide/reference/resetsettings-devenv-exe.md

 ---
 # /ResetSettings (devenv.exe)

 Restores Visual Studio default settings and automatically launches the Visual Studio IDE.
-This switch optionally resets the settings to a specified settings file.
+This switch optionally resets the settings to a specified settings file (`*.vssettings`).

 The default settings come from the profile that was selected when Visual Studio was first launched.